dadi/api-wrapper/README.md

 # DADI API wrapper

-> A Node.JS library for interacting with DADI API
+> A high-level library for interacting with DADI API

 ## Overview